Corey Whelan: Carlisle United

 On 23 June 2021, Whelan agreed to join Carlisle United on two-year deal following the expiry of his contract at Wigan.

+Following the conclusion of the 2023–24 season, the club announced that Whelan would depart the club upon the expiration of his contract.

+AFC Fylde

+On 13 June 2024, Whelan agreed to join National League side AFC Fylde on a two-year contract with the option for a further season.

 International career

 Having previously played for Ireland at youth level, he received his first Republic of Ireland under-21 cap in a match against Kosovo on 25 March 2017.